raginmari/RAGTextField/README.md

 - Use the `placeholderFont` property to assign a **custom font or font size** to the placeholder.
 By default, the placeholder uses the font of the text field.
 - Use the `placeholderColor` property to **change the color** of the placeholder.
 By default, the placeholder uses the text color of the text field.
 - Use the `placeholderScaleWhenEditing` property to specify the **scale applied to the placeholder** in its floating position above the text.
 The default value is 1.
-It is not (yet) possible to assign values greater than 1.
 - Use the `scaledPlaceholderOffset` property to offset the placeholder in its floating position from the text.
 The default value is 0.
 Positive values **move the placeholder up**, away from the text.
 - The value of the `placeholderMode` property determines the **behavior of the placeholder**:
   - `scalesWhenEditing`: the placeholder is moved to the floating position as soon as the text field becomes the first responder.
 Moreover, the placeholder remains in the floating position as long as there is text in the text field.